Vinigperuzzi/Rebase_labs_12/README.md

 docker compose up -d --build
 ```

-You can also control the containers with the bash running the commands for start and stop application:
+If you are on unix based operational system, you can also control the containers with the bash running the commands for start and stop application:

 ```bash
 bin/start